 Since 1970, CSPC’s Fellows have come to Washington, DC, to learn about leadership and governance, to share their outstanding research, and to explore careers in public service.
 This year-long program is offered to undergraduate and graduate students from both American and international universities.
 They are given the opportunity to study the U.S. Presidency, the public policymaking process, and our Chief Executive’s relations with Congress, allies, the media, and the American public.
 Fellows also work closely with CSPC staff on top policy projects, such as securing the U.S. electrical grid and examining U.S. policy towards Latin America.

 The Fellows participate in three-day leadership conferences in Washington, DC during the Fall and Spring semesters, in addition to completing a research paper that is eligible for publication and awards.
 While attending the conferences, the Fellows participate in workshops where they present and receive constructive criticism on their research papers.
 The Fellows also have the opportunity to engage with policy experts, government officials, and leaders in the legislative process.
 In the past Fellows have had the opportunity to meet with speakers such as Federal Reserve Board Chairman Ben Bernanke; Secretary of Defense Leon Panetta; Deputy Secretary of Labor Christopher Lu; journalists James Kitfiled, Ron Fournier, and Clive Crook; and defense experts Michèle Flournoy, Fronk Cilluffo, and Capt.
 Eric Jones, USCG.

 All costs pertaining to the conferences in Washington, DC are covered by the Avery Barth Endowed Fellowship.
-Travel costs will be covered by AHF.
+Travel costs will be reimbursed by AHF after each conference.